devDucks/astroarch/README.md

 it will ask you for a review (confirm it) and then it will compile the package for you and install it.
 Please be patient, some packages are just huges and it may take some time to compile on lower hardware like the raspberry.
 Even for AUR there is a graphical installer (although I never used it and I cannot guarantee if it works well or not), run `sudo pacman -S pamac-full` and you can run `pamac` to install graphically packages from the AUR.

-What if your package is not in the AUR or the offcial ArchLinux repository?
+What if your package is not in the AUR or the official ArchLinux repository?
 Please let me know, it is not hard to package stuff for ArchLinux and in fact I already do it for few things, I can take a look at the source and if possible I will try to package it for Arch so that you may be able to install it using pacman.

 # How to install Python packages?